Deep Connection between Vit D and Calcium Deficiency with Psoriasis and other Auto Immune Diseases

 The connection between Vitamin D deficiency and psoriasis isn't unique, there are evidences that suggest a similar link between low Vitamin D levels and a range of other autoimmune diseases, including multiple sclerosis, rheumatoid arthritis, type 1 diabetes, and inflammatory bowel disease.
 When Vitamin D levels are insufficient, the immune system may become dysregulated, increasing the risk of it attacking healthy tissues, as seen in autoimmune conditions.
 In this article the focus is on understanding Psoriasis and deficiency of Vit D and calcium.

 1. Increased Psoriasis Severity: People with psoriasis are more likely to have lower levels of Vitamin D in their bodies and as the levels drop further the symptoms become more pronounced.
+If its causing callus buildup then a good electric foot file is handy.

 2. Potential for Increased Risk: Some research suggests that low Vitamin D levels may increase the risk of developing psoriasis in the first place, although this connection is still being investigated.